Updated: March, 2023

 Instagram Explore Page

 I’ve already mentioned that hashtags are a great way to find content related to your interests.
-The more you engage with posts that have certain hashtags, the more that Instagram’s algorithm understands what you like.
-For example, if you engage with a lot of posts under the #TimotheeChalamet hashtag, his face will likely be all over your Instagram Explore page (yes, this is from personal experience).
+The more you engage with posts that have certain hashtags, the more Instagram’s algorithm understands what you like.
+For example, if you engage with many posts under the #TimotheeChalamet hashtag, his face will likely be all over your Instagram Explore page (yes, this is from personal experience).

 The Instagram Explore page contains public photos, videos, Reels, and Stories tailored to help every Instagram user find posts, accounts, hashtags, and products they might be interested in.

-Once upon a time, hashtags were thought of as the ticket to user Explore pages, but as we will explore (pun intended) later, this seems to no longer be the case.
+Once upon a time, hashtags were considered the ticket to user Explore pages, but as we will explore (pun intended) later, this seems to no longer be the case.

 #2: Build Your Brand